 Timing When to Gift Assets (Before or After Death)

 Although giving away assets before death seems a straightforward method to reduce potential taxes, it’s crucial to understand the implications.
-Capital gains tax may apply to asset transfers during your lifetime, and complexities may arise if you continue to benefit from the assets, such as ongoing property use.
+Capital gains tax may apply when transferring assets while alive, even if you continue to use them.
 For instance, if you gift an investment property, capital gains tax applies on any profit calculated from the purchase date to the transfer date.
-Carefully plan and seek advice before proceeding to prevent unexpected tax obligations.
+Plan carefully and seek advice before gifting to avoid unexpected obligations.

 -